aalximm/style-tranfer-project/README.md

 # Style Transfer application

-### simple description

-There are 3 parts:
+There are 3 parts in this project:
  - training the model
  - backend inference
- - web app aka ui
+ - web app aka UI

-### docker-compose
-Unfortunatly, there are few issues with running all application in the docker-compose.

-Instead of this, you could run backend and frontend in two independent docker containers
+## Training

+There is an notebook with training workflow

+## Usage

 ```
-  docker build -t style-transfer-back ./style-transfer-back && docker run -it style-transfer-back
-  docker build -t style-transfer-front ./style-transfer-front && docker run -it style-transfer-front
+docker-compose up --build
 ```

+frontend runs on 3000 port

 but its better to take a look on the working app:) https://perfect-style-transfer.netlify.app